 On the third Sunday of the month, we need 5-6 volunteers to help with food preparation and serving.
 In addition to helping with cooking and serving, we also need (1) volunteer leaders who are would like to plan a menu, shop, and help guide volunteers, and (2) individuals who are willing to donate food.
 Learn more at www.opcc.net/?nd=turning_point

 Every six weeks, we partner with Catholic Charities at the St. Robert’s Center, helping to prepare and distribute meals, toiletries and clothing to the homeless in our community.
 The St. Robert’s Center fills a very critical need in our area—since its inception many years ago, the St. Robert’s Center is the only weekend food pantry on the Westside.
-Every six weeks, volunteers serve on Saturday and Sunday.
-On each day, we prepare sack lunches for people in need, and distribute clothing and toiletries as needed.
+Every six weeks, volunteers serve on Saturday, preparing sack lunches for people in need, and distributing clothing and toiletries as needed.
+We also distribute "Sunday Snack Packs" so the Center's clients will have food to eat on Sunday.

-We have two volunteer shifts each day (10:00 a.m. to noon; noon to 2:00 p.m.).
-At particular points during the year, we may also host a special holiday brunch or help collect items that the Center especially needs.
+We have two volunteer shifts (8:30 a.m. to 11:30 a.m., and 11:30 a.m. to 2:30 p.m.).
+We can also use your help with donating non-perishable food for our "Sunday Snack Packs" and with assembling the Packs.
+At particular points during the year, we may collect items that the Center especially needs.